 Disk images are not bootable backups.
 To create a bootable backup, you must back up to a hard drive that is attached directly to your Mac.
 We recommend that you only use a disk image if you are backing up to a network volume, and we recommend using locally-attached storage for your primary backups.

 A disk image is a single file residing on your hard drive that contains the entire contents of another hard drive (except for the free space).
 When you want to access the contents of that filesystem, you double-click on the disk image to mount the disk image as if it were an external drive attached to the machine.
-Carbon Copy Cloner leverages disk images to provide you the flexibility of storing several complete backups on a single shared external hard drive.
-Disk images also improve the performance of backing up to a network volume and your Mac and the NAS device are connected to the network via ethernet, then a disk image may be a good fit.
+We recommend using disk images sparingly.
+If you're backing up to a network volume and your Mac and the NAS device are connected to the network via ethernet, then a disk image may be a good fit.
 In most cases, however, disk images are not a great choice for your backup strategy.

 To back up to a new disk image: